dc3033/ApplesToApples/README.md

 **AWS Kinesis Data Stream**

-From the AWS Kinesis dashboard, create a data stream named 'ReviewStream' and set the number of shards to 50.
+From the AWS Kinesis dashboard, create a data stream named 'ReviewStream' and set the number of shards to 20.
+More shards will increase your throughput limit, but will also increase costs.

 **AWS Redshift**